 Cold sores are typically self-limiting.
 After roughly 1-2 weeks, they will tend to heal themselves without the need for treatment.
 However, during this time they can be uncomfortable, and have an unsightly appearance.

 There is no cure for cold sores currently.
 When someone contracts the herpes simplex virus, they will have it for life.
 As a result, cold sores may return when the virus is reactivated.
 This is more likely to happen when the person with the virus is tired or run down, or when their immune system is weakened due to having another infection such as the flu.
-Other factors, such as alcohol consumption, smoking and the menstrual cycle can also contribute to reactivations.
-However, recurrences will tend to become less frequent and severe over time.
+Other factors, such as alcohol consumption, stress, sun exposure and the menstrual cycle can also contribute to reactivations.

 Treatment for cold sores aims to limit the severity of blisters, and help them to heal faster.
 When used at the very first signs of an outbreak (tingling and numbness on the mouth or lips) treatment can even prevent a cold sore from developing.
 Acting quickly is important in limiting a cold sores outbreak.
 The earlier treatment is applied, the more effective it tends to be.